sandeepalankar/Transformer-Based-Song-Genre-Classification/README.md

 # Transformer-Based-Song-Genre-Classification

+## Abstract
 In this paper, we explore the task of predicting a song’s genre based on its lyrical content, employing transformer-based natural language processing models.
+A baseline Long Short-Term Memory (LSTM) model is established using GloVe embeddings and subsequent transformer-based architectures including DistilBERT, BERT, and RoBERTa are implemented to enhance predictive performance.
+Notably, the incorporation of sentiment analysis, particularly with the DistilBERT model, yields superior results.
+Leveraging sophisticated language representations, our findings underscore the efficacy of transformer models in capturing nuanced relationships between lyrics and music genres, thereby exploring the limits of transformer-based models in genre classifi018 cation within the domain of song analysis.